ManageIQ/guides/logical_replication_migrations.md

 ## Pre-requisites

 This was tested with 3 nightly appliances.
-They were setup to be at the Jansa codebase with replication.
+They were set up to be at the Jansa codebase with replication.
 The appliances were then migrated to kasparov.
 This document could be used for different branches or tags.